 We’ve outlined an overview of our precautionary Covid-19 measures below:

-« Screening members for temperatures and Covid-19 symptoms before entering the facility
+« Screening members for Covid-19 symptoms before entering the facility

 « Requiring a mask when not on the wall or working out

 « A reservation system to ensure plenty of room to social distance